 What is the process for requesting a learning technology be vetted or centrally supported?

 Learning technologies are constantly being introduced and expanded.
 In addition, colleagues, vendors and articles share innovative ways to incorporate current and emerging technology into curriculum.
 The Learn@UW team is available to consult with instructors about vetting new technologies, recommending alternative technologies already centrally supported and liaising with vendors that contact instructors directly.
 The team is available through email at email@example.com.

 In addition, the Learn@UW team has a form you can fill out to request having an external learning technology be vetted and integrated with Canvas.
 To request features in Canvas, instructors can fill out this form and a campus instructional technologist will follow up with them about possible solutions or raising the issue with the vendor.

 In the development of our Student Digital Ecosystem (SDE), UW-Madison is often offered or encouraged to use additional, related tools or add-ons, such as student response systems, publisher tools and sister products like Canvas Catalog and Bridge.
 Oftentimes, vendors approach faculty and instructional staff directly.
-As it’s time consuming and difficult to navigate the evaluation of these suggested tools, we encourage people to forward vendor requests to the Learn@UW team and firstname.lastname@example.org.
+As it’s time consuming and difficult to navigate the evaluation of these suggested tools, we encourage people to forward vendor requests to the Learn@UW-Madison team at firstname.lastname@example.org.
 The team will then review the tools to ensure they adhere to UW-Madison purchasing, legal, FERPA and student data ownership requirements.

 Who can I talk to for more information?